CAVEconnectome/CAVEclient/docs/guide/lookup.rst

 Initializing a LookupClient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LookupClient combines multiple services and can't be created from a server address and dataset name alone, unlike the single service clients.
+The LookupClient combines multiple services and can't be created from a server address and datastack name alone, unlike the single service clients.
 Thus instead of being part of a FrameworkClient object, we instead use a ``client`` to initialize a LookupClient.
 To generate a default client, you don't need any arguments.

 .. code:: python